 - Furnished with a library of useful segments, engineers can use them in different projects.

 - Dealing with their assets even more viable.

 - Improving Developer Efficiency in Multiple Projects

 What number of projects are designers answerable for simultaneously?
 By saying simultaneously, I mean per quarter.
-When it’s over one project, at that point, reusing the code is not all that much.
+When it’s over one project, reusing the code is not all that much at that point.
 By reusing the code in many projects throughout the years, I’ve spared a ton of time—my and my customers’ time.
-Also, sparing an incredible lump of my customers’ budget.
+Also, sparing a great lump of my customers’ budget.

 Why Reuse the Code

-Hence, with regards to sending and sparing the pictures to the server.
+Hence, with regard to sending and sparing the pictures to the server.
 The engineer has nothing to stress over.
-We do all that difficult work through that part’s back-end.
+We do all that difficult work through that part’s back end.
 Well, the element code, obviously, enables us to show pictures on the real production site in various resolutions.
-And, editing type than appeared in the admin panel.
+And, editing type that appeared in the admin panel.
 So, prestigious software houses depend on code reusability with elements.
 To cut the development costs, time, and maintenance.
 These results in fewer bugs and productive software deployment.